 Lakeside luxury meets rural relaxation at this resort in Daylesford – a charming town known for its mineral springs and Victorian architecture.
-The Lake House is romantic without even trying.
+The Lake House is romantic without even trying, which is why it is one of our favourite go-to's for a romantic getaway in Australia.
 Sitting on six acres of rolling countryside, it’s famous for three things: its award-winning cellar, chef-hatted restaurant, and the Scandi-style Salus Spa, that comes decked out with treetop hot tubs.
 Bliss.

 From $680 per night

 Nothing screams romance like a secluded countryside cottage, and this boutique gem is one of our favourites.
 Unique, stylish and unwaveringly chic, this 1900’s Federation house has been impeccably restored and beautifully styled.
 If curling up in front of a fire with a glass of wine is your idea of the perfect escape, then we can’t think of a better place to do it.

 Need an(other) excuse to visit the Margaret River wine region?
 Injidup is a bit of an insider secret, and as idyllic as it gets.
 Perched on a clifftop, the views from the 10 villas are out of this world, spanning 180 degrees of sparkling sea, sandy shores and lush wilderness.
 Relax with a couples’ spa treatment, then stargaze and tuck into a gourmet picnic on your deck for dinner.